THE sun had wheeled from Grey's to Dammer's Crest,

 Email Poem |

-Analysis and Comments on The Burghers
+Comments, Analysis, and Meaning on The Burghers

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Burghers here.